Richard E. Blackwelder: Marriage and academic career

 In 1947, Blackwelder's colleague Waldo L. Schmitt and George W. Wharton established the Society of Systematic Zoology.
-Blackwelder was actively involved in the Society, serving as Secretary-Treasurer (1948–1959), and becoming its President in 1961.
+Blackwelder was actively involved in the Society, serving as Secretary-Treasurer (1948–1959), and becoming its president in 1961.
 Blackwelder was a Fellow of the California Academy of Sciences and a Timothy Hopkins Lecturer.

-Monograph of the West Indian beetles of the family Staphylinidae
+Monograph on the West Indian beetles of the family Staphylinidae

 In biological taxonomy a monograph is a comprehensive treatment of a taxon.
 Blackwell's 1943 Monograph of West Indian Staphylinidae revised all known species of Staphylinidae (as it was defined at the time, except the largest subfamily, the Aleochorinae, which were simply listed, not revised) from the islands, added newly discovered species, redescribed species, provided synonymies and identification keys and collected together all available information on biology and morphological variations within the group.
-It remains a classic work of entomology, and is still the standard reference for the region.
+It remains a classic work of entomology, and is still the standard reference for the insects of the region.